Chris911/iStats/README.md

 iStats
 ======

 Quick attempt at writing a Ruby wrapper for a small C library that interacts with the IOKit library (apple) to get the CPU temperature.
-After a few tries I couldn't get the IOKit framework to load properly and for now this gem doesn't work.

 ## Installation